On Deck at the Vic: Memorial Day, Youth Clinic, Margaritaville Night and Sunday Characters with Princesses Highlight May 27-June 2 Homestand

 Learn the fundamentals of baseball and softball from Indians players and coaches during the pregame Youth Clinic, open to all children 14 and under.
 On-field demonstrations begin at 5:10 PM, and kids will take the field to practice at various stations.
 The Youth Clinic is included in the price of all game tickets.

-In honor of National Bike Safety Month, Momentum Indy will distribute hundreds of free youth bike helmets to kids near the IHSAA Display on the Victory Field concourse.
+In celebration of National Bike Safety Month, Momentum Indy will distribute hundreds of free youth bike helmets to kids near the IHSAA Display on the Victory Field concourse.

 Gates Open: 5 PM | First Pitch: 6:35 PM